 The Prophet Joseph Smith and Hyrum Smith were murdered June 27, 1844, in Carthage, Illinois.
 Their bodies were brought back to Nauvoo and a convert who had recently come from England by the name of George Cannon who knew how to make a death mask was living in Nauvoo.
 He was a grandfather of President George Q. Cannon.

 Afterwards the death masks came into the possession of an early Church member by the name of Philo Dibble.
 During the 1850’s – 1860’s he traveled around Utah and the West with kind of a traveling museum with various artifacts including the death masks of Joseph and Hyrum.

 Harrie Brown of Logan, Utah purchased the death masks from the Dibble family in November of 1885.
 In 1936, Wilford Wood of Wood’s Cross, Utah purchased the death masks, and kept them his personal church history museum in Wood’s Cross, Utah.

 Steve Glenn who owns Mormon Art, in Provo, Utah, knew the Wood family and received permission to make a mold of the death masks.
-He made copies of the death maskes and gave them to the First Presidency and the Twelve Apostles and other key individuals over the next several years.
+He made copies of the death masks and gave them to the First Presidency and the Twelve Apostles and other key individuals over the next several years.

 To the best of my knowledge, this statement is correct about the death masks